“Why do dogs’ eyes roll back when they sleep?”

 Dogs have a third eyelid called the nictitating membrane.

-Protecting and lubricating the eye.
+It protects and lubricates the eye.

 So, when your pup is catching some Zs, this little membrane might sneak in and cover part of the eye, making it look like it’s rolling back.